-You may get your test results immediately, or your doctor may want to review them with you later.
+You may get your test results within hours (if your doctor requested a stat reading), or your doctor may want to review them with you later.

 The images from the scan are in black and white.
 Concentrated dark areas signify the concentration of the radioactive tracers.
 If no tracers are found on the scan or the scan moved slowly, there may be blockage issues or problems with your liver.
 If the tracers are found in other areas, this could indicate a leak.

 If the results of your gallbladder radionuclide scan show problems, your doctor may choose to take immediate action.
 This could include surgery or medication.
 In all likelihood, you’ll undergo more testing so that your doctor has a higher level of certainty regarding your condition.